 Is Boba Healthy for You?

 As long as you control your consumption in moderation… Hahaha but seriously we love bubble tea but that doesn’t mean we shy away from the fact that it has a lot of sugar.
-(At least in some).
+(At least in some boba flavors).

 How does it compare to your best-known coffee brands though?
 You know, that green logo one…

-In a typical drink from your best-known coffee brands like Starbucks, the average sugar content in their drinks are closely around 40g of sugar.
-Of course the sugar content can vary from size of the cup to the type of drink (talking about those Christmas holiday drinks) you order.
+In a typical drink from your best-known coffee brands like Starbucks, the average sugar content in their drinks are around 40g of sugar.
+Of course the sugar content can vary from size of the cup to the type of drink you order.

 To be safe, always consume in moderation, life is about balance after all right?

 That’s it!
 Did we answer your question about what boba is?
-If not, be sure to comment or contact us and talk about boba so that we can chime in on anything you’d like to know about these Taiwanese drinks.
+If not, be sure to comment or contact us.
+Talk about boba so that we can chime in on anything you’d like to know about these Taiwanese drinks.
 ‘Til next time!